 In the inaugural year (2010), the Meijer State Games of Michigan drew over 3,500 athletes from 62 Michigan counties.
 These athletes participated in 15 sports and were awarded over 1,700 medals.
 500 volunteers from all over the state donated their time to help make this year's event a success.
 Van Andel Arena hosted the Opening Ceremonies in which over 5,000 spectators came to watch the Parade of Athletes, Lighting of the Cauldron, and live entertainment by American Idol Finalist and Michigan Native Matt Giraud.

 In the Games second year, there was a 60% increase in sports offerings.
 This brought the total number of sports to 24.
 The Games saw a 15% growth in participation.
-The Opening Ceremonies were held at 5/3 Ballpark and featured 1984 Olympic archer - Glen Meyers - lighting the cauldron with a flaming arrow.
+The Opening Ceremonies were held at Fifth Third Ballpark and featured 1984 Olympic archer - Glenn Meyers - lighting the cauldron with a flaming arrow.